What to do if

 Illness and Accidents

-If you feel unwell or have an accident you must tell your teacher.
-If this happens during break or lunchtime, you need to see your Head of Year, Welfare person or report to Student Services.
+If you feel unwell or have an accident you will need to see your Head of Year or staff member on duty.
+If this happens during break or lunchtime, you need to see your Head of Year, Welfare person or report to attendance office.

 Signing out of/ Into School (when attending medical appointment)